forem/forem/docs/frontend/liquid-tags.md

 _Note: Liquid tags are "compiled" when an article is saved.
 So you will need to re-save articles to see HTML changes._

-Here is a bunch of liquid tags supported on DEV:
+Here is a bunch of liquid tags supported on Forem:

 ```liquid
 {% link https://dev.to/kazz/boost-your-productivity-using-markdown-1be %}